-- 4. When collecting a social security number or upon request by an individual, a statement of the purpose(s) for which the District is collecting and using the social security number shall be provided. - 5.
-All employees must be advised of this policy's existence and a copy of the policy must be made available to each employee.
-The policy must also be made available to any member of the public, upon request.
+- 4. When collecting a social security number or upon request by an individual, a statement of the purpose(s) for which the District is collecting and using the social security number shall be provided.
+The stated reason for collection of the social security number must be relevant to the documented purpose. - 5.
+All employees must be advised of this policy's existence, and a copy of the policy must be made available to each employee.
+The policy must also be made available to any member of the public, upon request. - 6.
+If this policy is amended, employees will be advised of the existence of the amended policy and a copy of the amended policy will be made available to each employee.